webforj/webforj-documentation/docs/getting_started/configuration.md

 For most users, especially those who have followed one of the installation guides on this site, this will be the best option.
 :::

-When using the installation plugin, the tags within the `<configuration>` tag can be changed and will help configure your application.
+When using the installation plugin, the tags within the `<configuration>` tag can be changed to configure your application.
 Editing the following lines in the default POM file that comes with the [`HelloWorldJava`](https://github.com/webforj/HelloWorldJava) starting repository will result in these changes:

 ```xml {13-16} showLineNumbers
 <plugin>